-Sometimes I feel like a mad scientist in the kitchen, mixing seemingly random ingredients, running the blender until it smokes, dropping things in the oven and then pondering where the burning smell is emanating from.
-You get the idea.
-While researching eggplants, the name “mad apple” really resonated.
+Sometimes I feel like a mad scientist in the kitchen.
+Mixing seemingly random ingredients, running the blender until it smokes, dropping things in the oven and then pondering where the burning smell is emanating from.
+While conducting a bit of research for my version of Grilled Eggplant Dip, the name “mad apple” really resonated.

 The origins of eggplant are unclear and are often attributed to India, Africa, or South Asia.
 Eggplants first appear in Chinese manuscripts around 544 CE.
 From China, the eggplant slowly made its way to Persia.
 Writings from Al Raz (854-925 CE) a Persian scholar, describe the clinical symptoms of gum disease as the color of eggplant.
 This did not bode well for eggplant’s reputation.
-Other Persian documents attribute eggplant as a cause of a whole host of maladies including ulcers, intestinal blockage, leprosy, and many others.
-From Persia, eggplant made its way westward with the Arabs in the 7th and 8th centuries and spread throughout the Mediterranean.
+Other Persian documents attribute eggplant as a cause of a whole host of maladies including ulcers, intestinal blockage, and leprosy.
+From Persia, eggplant traveled westward with the Arabs in the 7th and 8th centuries and spread throughout the Mediterranean.
 In Italian, the word for eggplant is melanzana.
-Over time, this word morphed into mela insana, which translates into the “mad apple” and the rumor that eggplants could cause insanity.
+Over time, this word morphed into mela insana, which translates into the “mad apple.”
+This helped fuel the rumor that eggplants could cause insanity.

 Baba Ganoush (Grilled Eggplant Dip)

 - 2 eggplants (grilled or roasted in the oven)*

 - 1/3 cup olive oil (plus additional for serving)

 - salt and pepper to taste

 - Poke holes in the eggplant with the edge of a sharp knife.
 (This is to prevent it from exploding in your grill or oven!).

 - Grill or roast in the oven for approximately 40 minutes or until the eggplant is charred and begins to collapse.
 On the grill I like to keep the heat on the lower side around 300-350.